sloweyyy/react-portfolio/README.md

 -   Minimal Design
 -   Easy To Browse
 -   Easy To Customize your details With GUI
--   Blog Crud (Create, Read, Update, Delete blog with easy to use UI).
+-   Blog Crud (Create, Read, Update, Delete blog with easy-to-use UI).
 -   Dark Mode

 ### Sections